influxdata/telegraf/plugins/inputs/sqlserver/README.md

 ### Additional Setup:

-You have to create a login on every instance you want to monitor, with following script:
+You have to create a login on every SQL Server instance  or Azure SQL Managed instance you want to monitor, with following script:
 ```sql
 USE master;
 GO